matyasfeher/Exercises-period2/README.md

 As my server is kind of loaded with content (matyasfeher.com) I have included a screenshot that I have done the node on digital ocean exercise

+Also I am not entirely sure why I cannot upload  the test and the digital ocean exercises...